bocharsky-bw/Arrayzy/README.md

 $a->toArray(); // [0 => 'a1', 1 => 'b2', 2 => 'c3']
 ```

-More docs will be added soon...

 ## Links

+Feel free to create [issue](https://github.com/bocharsky-bw/Arrayzy/issues) or [pull request](https://github.com/bocharsky-bw/Arrayzy/pulls)
+if you find a bug or just want to propose improvement suggestion

-Look at the [Stringy](https://github.com/danielstjules/Stringy) if you are looking for a PHP string manipulation library in OOP way.
+Look at the [Stringy](https://github.com/danielstjules/Stringy) if you are looking for a PHP **string** manipulation library in OOP way.